samuelmurail/gromacs_py/README.rst

 =======================================

-Gromacs_py is a python library allowing a simplified use of the gromacs MD simulation software.
-Gromacs_py can build topologie based on a pdb file, create the simulation system (box, add water and ions) and run minimisation, equilibration and production run.
+**Gromacs_py** is a Python library allowing a simplified use of the Gromacs MD simulation software. **Gromacs_py** can build a system topologie based on a pdb file, create the simulation system (pbc box, adding water and ions) and run minimisation, equilibration and production runs.
-One of the main objective of the gromacs_py wrapper is to automatize routine operations for MD simulation of multiple systems.
+One of the main objective of the **Gromacs_py** wrapper is to automatize routine operations for MD simulation of multiple systems.

+**Gromacs_py** is under active development using continuous integration with `Travis Cl <https://travis-ci.org/samuelmurail/gromacs_py>`_.

 * Online Documentation:
    https://gromacs-py.readthedocs.io